 24/7 VACCINATION CENTERS IN NYC

-The city's first 24/7 vaccination sites in Brooklyn and the Bronx, which opened on Sunday, Jan.
-10, plan to vaccinate up to 2,000 people per day at each location.
+The city's first 24/7 vaccination sites opened in Brooklyn and the Bronx on Sunday, Jan.
+10, and are able to vaccinate up to 2,000 people per day at each location.

 It's important to note that individuals will only be admitted by appointment.